JvSRS97/JvSRS97/README.md

 </div>

 ### João Victor Reis
 Student of Computational Mathematics at the Federal University of Sergipe.
 Has experience with rational parameterization of algebraic hypersurfaces and computational arithmetic focused on cryptography, using mainly the C and Java programming languages.
-She has experience in analyzing and solving complex problems in the field of mathematics and computing.
+Has experience in analyzing and solving complex problems in the field of mathematics and computing.
 She has experience with data analysis and webscraping.
 Actively acted as a monitor in an extension project aimed at virtual monitoring of learning for basic subjects in the Mathematics Department.

 </br></br>
 <span align="left">